 6. Don’t Let It Sit In The Water Once It’s Cooked

 If you boil the pasta for a long time then at the end you will get overcooked pasta.
-It’s a fact that overcooked pasta usually sticks more than the pasta that has been cooked for a short period of time.
+It’s a fact that overcooked pasta usually sticks more than pasta that has been cooked for a short period.

 7. Add The Pasta To The Sauce As Soon As It’s Cooked